mainkoon81/Study-V003-MCMC-Python-R/README.md

  - Let's say we want to produce samples from a target distribution.
 We're going to call it `P(θ)`, but we only know it up to a `normalizing constant`(denominator) or `proportionality`(nominator) so what we have is `P(θ) ∝ g(θ)`.
  <img src="https://user-images.githubusercontent.com/31917400/48061890-4dc83a80-e1b8-11e8-9d8d-0e7359918875.jpg" />

  - However, you still may want to have `q( )` have a larger variance than `P( )`, and see some rejection of candidates to be as an assurance that `q( )` is covering the space well.
-A high acceptance rate for random walk Metropolis-Hastings samplers is not a good thing.
+   - A high acceptance rate for random walk Metropolis-Hastings samplers is not a good thing.
 If the random walk is taking too small of steps, it will accept candidates often, but will take a very long time to fully explore the posterior distribution.
+   - If the random walk is taking too large of steps, many of its proposals will have low probability and the acceptance rate will be low.
+That will cause us to waste many of the draws.
+   - Ideally, a random walk sampler should accept somewhere between `23 and 50%` of the candidates proposed.